Agriculture Archives - Happy Vermont

 Best Orchards for Vermont Apple Picking

-Vermont apple picking season is finally here in the Green Mountain State.
+Vermont apple picking season is here in the Green Mountain State.
 Orchards around the state are ripe with McIntosh, Honeycrisp, Empire, and heirloom varieties that are ready for pick-your-own Vermont apple picking.
-Vermont apple orchards also host events—including live music, yoga, festivals, and cider tastings—and...
+Vermont apple orchards also host events—including live music, yoga, festivals, and movie nights—and offer...

 • A Rare (and Adorable) Cattle Breed from Vermont Makes a Promising Comeback